DCC-Lab/PyTissueOptics/README.md

 ## Limitations

 There are many limitations, as this is mostly a teaching tool but I have used it for real calculations:
-1. There are no interfaces.
-It is in a simple infinite volume (for now).
+1. There are no interfaces: it is in a simple infinite volume (for now).
 2. It does not compute all stats yet.
+3. Documentation is sparse at best.
-3. Did I say it was slow?
+4. Did I say it was slow?

 ## Advantages